dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 layout: post
 categories: three.js
 id: 172
-updated: 2022-04-02 11:51:01
+updated: 2022-08-03 10:15:57
-version: 1.21
+version: 1.22
 ---

 In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in[three.js](https://threejs.org/) the popular javaScript library for working with 3d models.
-The Buffer Geometry Loader is one of several options in threejs when it comes to extremal asset loaders, some of which might prove to be a better option depending on what needs to happen.
+The Buffer Geometry Loader is one of several options in threejs when it comes to external asset loaders, some of which might prove to be a better option depending on what needs to happen.

-In three.js if I want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if I want to use the built in buffer geometry loader rather than an additional extremal file, it will have to be converted to a standard JSON format used by three.js.
+In three.js if I want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if I want to use the built in buffer geometry loader rather than an additional external file format, it will have to be converted to a standard JSON format used by three.js.
 Luckily there is an official plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r91/utils/exporters/blender).
 The Buffered Geometry loader can be used to load a JSON file that has a type of BufferGeometry.

 As of the last time I edited this post, one of the other options when it comes to loading assets into three.js that I like best would be the [Collada file loader](/2021/04/30/threejs-dae-collada-loader/).
 This collada file loader allows me to load files that are the default export format used for exports from blender.
 The collada file format is also a great format not just for geometry but also with materials, as well as a way to load additional external assets such as textures.
 This way I do not have to bother adding a plugin to blender, but I do have to add an additional file to load Collada Files as that loader is not built into three.js like that of the Buffer Geometry loader.